Merovitz Potechin LLP

-Your will can protect your wishes, take care of your family and honour your legacy.
+Your Will can help achieve your goals, take care of your family and honour your legacy.
 We will work with you to help understand your interests and needs to create a personalized will that ensures that your wishes are fulfilled.
 We also have extensive litigation experience, which helps us find a favourable resolution when a potential dispute arises.

 Our law firm assists clients with all matters related to:

-Contesting a will?
-Visit our will contests page to learn more about this process and how we can help you.
+Visit Contesting a Will to learn more about this process and how we can help you.

 Our team also can provide sound legal advice with respect to estate planning, including: